serilog-contrib/serilog-ui/README.md

 # serilog-ui
-A simple log viewer to see logs saved by [Serilog.Sinks.MSSqlServer](https://github.com/serilog/serilog-sinks-mssqlserver).
+A simple log viewer to see logs saved by [Serilog.Sinks.MSSqlServer](https://github.com/serilog/serilog-sinks-mssqlserver) (other sinks will be added in the future).

 ![serilog ui](https://raw.githubusercontent.com/mo-esmp/serilog-ui/master/assets/serilog-ui.jpg)